 This demo shows how a spreadsheet gets transformed into a graph through a simple example.
-The content of each is transformed into a node, or a set of nodes in the graph.
+The content of each cell is transformed into a node, or a set of nodes in the graph.
 Nodes get connected to other nodes originating from the same row through relationships whose semantics is derived from the column headers and is custom-defined in a mapping model.
 If two cells have a content that is identical, they become the same node, unless special rules are set to prevent it from happening.
 Redundancies are removed from the graph.
 Different values can be assigned to the same node.

 Note.
 Similar functionalities are available while importing from databases, CSV files, XML, Web pages, full text, as well as any structured format, using a similar approach that is customized on demand.
 Extraction of topics into the knowledge graphs from unstructured content can be done by adding third-party software components.